follow

 During the 1950s life started to change in coal country.
 Mechanization increased and miners started losing their jobs.
 Ultimately, production at Nuttallburg ended in 1958.
 The Nuttall family transferred ownership of the land to the National Park Service in 1998, and now it’s one of the most intact examples of an early coal mining complex in the United States.

-Our New River Gorge hiking recommendation for best experiencing the rich coal mining history is the Nuttallburg Trail System.
-These 7 trails with interpretive signage ranging from easy to strenuous offer exploration of an old coal mining complex (headhouse, conveyor, rail trail, tipple, and lost community homesites).
+Our hiking recommendation for best experiencing the rich coal mining history is the Nuttallburg Trail System.
+These seven trails with interpretive signage ranging from easy to strenuous offer exploration of an old coal mining complex (headhouse, conveyor, rail trail, tipple, and lost community homesites).

 Reference and Additional Resource